dcooperdev/angular-redux-counter/README.md

-# angular-redux-counter
+# angular-redux-todos
-A simple exercise to coordinate components by state.
+A simple exercise to manage todos by state.